uf-hobi-informatics-lab/seqEHR/README.md

 # seqEHR
 > develop deep learning-based models for learning structured EHR as sequence

+## seqEHR model
+- we develope a mix model which can handle both static features (e.g., demographics) and time-series features (e.g., diagnoses, medication, procedure, labs)
+- we use MLP + TLSTM (or LSTM) as model architecture
+- we have a specific data input format doc at:
+- The current evaluation will be measured as ROC-AUC, sensitivity, specificity, and accuracy

+## specific model desc

-## TLSTM
+### TLSTM
 > TLSTM first published in Patient Subtyping via Time-Aware LSTM Networks", KDD, 2017
 - We re-implement the TLSTM using PyTorch in TLSTM
 - the implementation was validated using the sync data released in the original TLSTM repo.
 - The results we got on train is AUC of 0.958 and test is AUC of 0.916

-## LSTM
+### LSTM
+- This is baseline for comparison purpose

+### LSTM and TLSTM with attention
-- we use LSTM as baseline compared to TLSTM
+- we implement soft-attention mechanism for both LSTM and TLSTM using (global or dyanamic strategy)

-## mix features
-- In EHR, features can be sequence-like (e.g., diagnosis, medication) or non-sequence-like (e.g, demographics)
+### self-attention
-- we implement a mix feature model to handle both two types of features
+- we implement a self-attention architecture to replace LSTM and TLSTM
+- self-attention proved to be perform better in many NLP tasks over LSTM (seq2seq translation)
+- position enmbedding can be used for encode time variance which is suitable for replace TLSTM